larroxtv/ChallengeTimer/README.md

 # ChallengeTimer
-⏰ A Timer-Plugin based of the German YouTuber's Challenges "BastiGHG".4
+⏰ A Timer-Plugin based of the German YouTuber's Challenges "BastiGHG".